 9. As human beings, we inherit the structure of intellect and intelligence we learn by mere instruction.

-10. We have the capability to instruct, as to be instructed subsequently.
+10. We have the capability to instruct, as to be instructed subsequently, in an efficient manner.

-11. Intellect can manifest in numerous forms that are applied, in different ways.
+11. Intellect can manifest in numerous forms that are applied, in different ways that are presumed to be polysemous in its connotation.

 12. It allows the mind to compute abstract thoughts into precise knowledge that evolves, into wisdom afterwards.